FilippoGib/Autonomous_Driving_Systems/3_particle_filter/REPORT.md

 Because the sensor trust was also too high, it assigned a weight of zero to all 2000 particles, causing a total filter collapse.

 By relaxing the parameters a bit I was able to find the "sweet spot" and obtain a stable solid version.

+4. BONUS: I performed some code clean-up and I removed some useless calls that generated random numbers.
+By doing so I think I unintentionally messed up all the code relying on randomness because the robot had a harder time localizing itself and I had to tune the parameters again.

 ---